cismet/cids-docker-images/README.md

 - **/cidsDistribution/server/**

     This is the server configuration directory (host mounted volume).
 All contents in the image will be overlaid by a HOST-MOUNTED DOCKER VOLUME!
 Each subdirectory (###-service-name) represents a java service that is controlled by [cids_ctl.sh](https://github.com/cismet/cids-docker-images/blob/master/cids-distribution/cidsDistribution/cids_ctl.sh).
 Each service directory has to contain at least the the service control script [cs_ctl.sh](https://github.com/cismet/cids-docker-images/blob/master/cids-distribution/cidsDistribution/utils/cs_ctl.template.sh), optional startup- and shutdown-hook scripts (shutdown_hook.sh and startup_hook.sh) and any configuration files required by the service (e.g. runtime.properties, log4j.properties, ...)

+- **/cidsDistribution/gen/**

+    This is maven generator directory and is only used in an AUTO-DISTRUBUTION during image build! (in docker image) It has to contain the maven settings.xml file and one or more subdirectories containing  a single pom.xml file.
+Environment variables can directly be substituted in pom.xml and settings.xml, e.g. <m2codebase>${env.MAVEN_LIB_DIR}</m2codebase>.

 - **/cidsDistribution/lib/cidsLibBase/**